Table of Contents

 MemoryStreamSlim.ReleaseMemoryBuffers();

-will allocate new memory buffers as needed, while the old memory buffers will be eligible for garbage collection when all stream instances using those old buffers are disposed.
+After calling ReleaseMemoryBuffers, future MemoryStreamSlim instances will allocate new memory buffers and rebuild the cache as needed.
+Old memory buffers will become eligible for garbage collection once all stream instances using them are disposed.

 Native Memory

-will, by default, allocate the memory buffer segments from the LOH and keep them available in a cache for future use.
-This does help avoid LOH fragmentation, but the memory is still allocated from the managed heap.
-Every full GC cycle will still have to review references to these segments in the LOH, and the memory buffers will still be subject to the same GC pressure as any other managed memory.
+By default, MemoryStreamSlim allocates memory buffer segments from the LOH and keeps them in a cache for future use.
+While this approach helps avoid LOH fragmentation, the memory is still allocated from the managed heap.
+As a result, every full GC cycle must review references to these segments, and the buffers remain subject to GC pressure.

-To avoid managed memory and GC pressure caused by these memory buffers altogether, you can configure the system to allocate the large memory buffer segments from the native memory heap.
-This is an AppDomain wide setting and must be done before creating any MemoryStreamSlim
+To completely avoid managed memory and GC pressure caused by these buffers, you can configure the system to allocate large memory buffer segments from the native memory heap.
+This is an AppDomain-wide setting and must be configured before creating any MemoryStreamSlim instances.
+To enable this behavior, set the UseNativeLargeMemoryBuffers static property to true.

 using KZDev.PerfUtils;